1994 Texas lieutenant gubernatorial election

-The Texas lieutenant gubernatorial election was held on November 8, 1994, to elect the Lieutenant Governor of Texas.
+The 1994 Texas lieutenant gubernatorial election was held on November 8, 1994, to elect the Lieutenant Governor of Texas.
 Incumbent Democrat Bob Bullock successfully ran for re-election against Republican Attorney Tex Lezar and won in a landslide.
-Bullock had announced his intent to run for re-election through a newsletter in September 1992, the early announcement was a signature of his and allowed him to begin fundraising much earlier and helped to dissuade potential opponents from challenging him.
-As of 2025, this is the last time a Democrat has won Texas statewide.
-Additionally, this is the last time Democrats won the lieutenant governor's office and the most recent in which both candidates have since died.
+Bullock had announced his intent to run for re-election through a newsletter in September 1992; the early announcement was a signature of his and allowed him to begin fundraising much earlier and helped to dissuade potential opponents from challenging him.
+As of 2026, this is the last time a Democrat has won Texas statewide.